How This NPR Host Became an Advocate for Assisted Suicide

 He knew full well that that was not legal in most states, but you have to understand along with Parkinson's comes a certain lack of logical thinking.
 So when he said, 'I feel betrayed,' which he did say so strongly, I think he was truly thinking that this doctor would help him die, a doctor with whom he had a relationship.
 And the doctor was sympathetic, saying, 'I don't blame you for wanting this.
 I understand, but I can do nothing.'

 But in California, the California Medical Association said we will not oppose this legislation, which passed, and where California goes, so may go the nation.
-(The California law could take effect sometime this year.)
+(The law took effect in June, 2016.)

 Do you think there are merits to the other side; do you respect their arguments?